 The shoreline is graced with sandy beaches interspersed with inlets offering flickering crystal-clear water, granite cliffs, delightful coves, lagoons and verdant hills.
-The Marine Protected Area of Capo Carbonara is rich in underwater treasures, ideal to discover doing snorkeling.
+The Marine Protected Area of Capo Carbonara is rich in underwater treasures, ideal to discover doing a rubber boat tour with snorkeling.
 Serpentara is the main island of the Protected Area, an isle rich of different spots where to practice these sports and enjoy authentic underwater paradises.
 Among these spots is worth to have few stops: the shoal of Santa Caterina, the Variglioni of Serpentara, and the so-called Ship of Cabbage.

 In Villasimius there are plenty of opportunities for those looking for an active holiday: kite, deep diving, sailing, SUP are just a few of the sports you can practice.
 For breathtaking views, you can also reach the highest point of the coastline walking, by bike or by horse.

 Natural gems of the seashore are: the Stagno di Notteri where pink flamingos and other rare species of wild birds nest, Porto Giunco with the amazing panorama of the Aragonese tower, the Spiaggia del Riso remarkable for its rice-shaped sand, and Punta Molentis famous for the shallow water and the suggestive shapes of its granite rocks.